IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 A third infelicity in the model, and a design issue
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-Now that we have reasonable preconditions for each :hsobj:`Plutus.Contract.Test.ContractModel.Action` in a test, we can expect to see more interesting failures.
+Now that we have reasonable preconditions for each :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` in a test, we can expect to see more interesting failures.
 And indeed, the tests still fail, but now with a test case that combines payment and
 redemption: